catami/classification/README.md

 # classification
 The CATAMI Classification Scheme is enabling aggregation, annotation and automated processing of underwater imagery from across Australia.
+Further information and citation of the classification can be found at the following PLoS One journal article - http://dx.doi.org/10.1371/journal.pone.0141039

 The following documentation will provide you information to get started using CATAMI classification